openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `presentation_submission`
 * `state`

-The key material used for encryption and signing is at the discretion of the wallet.
-Utilizing existing metadata mechanisms for wallet and verifier is one option.
-This specification adds another option with the `response_enc_pub_key` authorization request parameter, allowing the verifier to determine the encryption key with every authorization request.
+The key material used for encryption and signing SHOULD be determined using existing metadata mechanisms, such as the `jwks` client metadata parameter.

 ## Error Response